Roll a Perfect RAW Cone with a Filter Tip

-When you roll a joint, you line your ground up smoke product along the crease of the paper evenly, and then roll it up into a spliff.
+When learning how to roll a joint, you line the ground flower along the crease of the paper evenly, and then roll it up into a spliff.

 Here, take a look a this video of an average roller struggling with the typical challenges of rolling.

-Repeated attempts to get the paper to fold in properly so the joint rolls smoothly can result in the paper ripping, some mj falling out and a whole lot of frustration.
+Repeated attempts to get the paper to fold in properly so the joint rolls smoothly can result in the paper ripping, some buds falling out, and a whole lot of frustration.

-Instead, you grind up your RAW cone filler just like you would for a joint, but now you just pinch it and drop it into the wide end of the cone.
+Instead, you grind up your flower into the RAW cone filler just like you would for a joint, but now you just pinch it, and drop it into the wide end of the cone.